This popular snow boot is designed to keep kids warm and cozy and is made easy for them to maneuver.

-Made with lightweight cotton and fur.
+Constructed with lightweight cotton and fur.
 Material is water-resistant and skid-resistant.
-Designed with simple hook-and-loop closure.
+Designed with a simple hook-and-loop closure.

 Some noted sizing runs small.

 This affordable pair of snow boots is ideal of trekking or hiking in snow or mud.

 Designed with plush lining for extra comfort.
 Water-resistant and slip-resistant.
 Made with reinforced heel and hook-and-loop closure for better support and fit.

 These boots provide style and comfort for wintery days.

 Designed with textured outsole for better slip resistance and faux fur lining for added warmth.
 Hook-and-loop closure provides adjustable fit.